thosgood/this-weeks-finds/markdown/151-200/week182.md

 week182

-It\'s been a long time, but in the last Week\'s Finds I was telling you about my adventures this spring in northern California, and I hadn\'t quite gotten around to telling you about that cool conference on
-\"Nonabelian Hodge Theory\" at the MSRI in Berkeley.
-I\'ll continue my story about that now\...
+It's been a long time, but in the last Week's Finds I was telling you about my adventures this spring in northern California, and I hadn't quite gotten around to telling you about that cool conference on "Nonabelian Hodge Theory" at the MSRI in Berkeley.
+I'll continue my story about that now...

-\...but first, a little detour through the Nile valley!
+...but first, a little detour through the Nile valley!

 Egyptians liked to write fractions as the sum of reciprocals of integers.
 For example, instead of writing